shanteacontrols/OpenDeck/app/README.md

 ## Shared Headers

-`shared/` contains module contracts and small common definitions used across builders, HWA variants, instances, tests, and other modules.
-Typical files are:
+`shared/` contains module contracts and small common definitions used outside the module that owns them.
+If a header is consumed only by files inside the same module, keep it with that module's implementation, usually under `instance/impl/`, `impl/`, or the concrete subdirectory that owns it.

+Typical shared files are:

 - `common.h` for constants, enums, lightweight value types, and collection aliases.
-- `deps.h` for interfaces consumed by an instance or implemented by HWA.
+- `deps.h` for interfaces that must cross module boundaries.
-- Specialized shared headers such as `paths.h` or `frame_store.h` when the name is clearer than putting everything in `common.h`.
+- Specialized shared headers such as `paths.h` or `frame_store.h` when the name is clearer than putting everything in `common.h`, but only when those headers are also used outside their owning module.

 Root-level `common.h` and `deps.h` files should be avoided.
 If a header is part of the module contract, put it under `shared/`.